Free NIE Materials

 All Together Now - an activity guides that looks at the role the newspaper can play in developing children's literacy skills in a multicultural society.
 (37 pages - 12 lessons that reflect the national standards in many different content areas.
 Modifications for English Language Learners.
 Can be adapted to fit multiple grade levels.
 NAA Foundation, 2005)

 UPDATED Citizens Together - A five-day lesson plan, revised and refreshed according to Common Core State Standards, integrates newspapers into study of the Bill of Rights.
 This curriculum guide for middle- and high-school students can be used for Constitution Day on Sept.
 17, or at other times when teachers focus on the nation’s founding documents and their significance today.
-NAA Foundation, 2012.
-(63 pages)
+NAA Foundation, 2013.
+(63 pages) Plus, a five-part series of camera-ready features based on this content (3 column x 9.5") click here to download.

 Community Connections with Geography and the Newspaper - This curriculum is divided into two levels.
 Lessons in both levels can be used independently or together.
 Level One blends mapping skills with a discussion of various communities to which everyone belongs as individuals.
 As students learn to make and interpret maps, the curriculum addresses local, regional, state and national identity, as well as government and community.
 This section is written with elementary students in mind, but the clarity of language will be helpful for anyone working to grasp these basic elements.
 (56 pages) Level Two is designed for students with a basic knowledge of maps and a sense of the levels of government and geographic division.
 It expands that understanding while discussing how communities create and maintain their identities, and while emphasizing how geography affects local economies, lifestyles and community identity.
 It is written with middle school and older children in mind, but younger students who can grasp the more complex concepts are likely to understand the language.
 NAA Foundation, 2011.(59 pages)